Flashcards Can Be Created From Your Knowledge Base

 The forgetting curve means that you don't need to practice each card that many times, as long as you practice each at the optimal times.
 Instead of cramming your practice of a single card many times on a single day, it's best to space out practice over days, weeks, and eventually months and years.
 This method of spacing out practice is called spaced repetition.

-Spaced repetition is practical because the interval between consecutive practice sessions expands each time you practice.
+Spaced repetition is practical because the interval between consecutive practice sessions increases exponentially – every time you practice a card, the amount of time you can go before seeing it again is multiplied by some number.
 There's a delay of 1 day between the first and second session, then 3 days between the second and third, then 7 days between the third and fourth, and so on.
-After only a few repetitions, it takes months and eventually years until you see that card again.
-This means each card doesn't take much time to remember permanently.
+After only a few repetitions, you can wait months or years until you see that card again.
+This means you can remember a card for your entire life by spending only a couple of minutes practicing.

 Let's see an example of what a hierarchy about the forgetting curve could look like: